 c.
 They are not authority; they are only finding tools.

 Author: Elyse Fox, BA, JD, MSLS.
-Ms. Fox has worked as a law librarian for 30+ years.
+Ms. Fox has worked as a law librarian for 40+ years.
 She previously practiced law in Chicago and Boston.
-She also taught legal research to law students.
+She also taught legal research to law students and practicing attorneys.
+Ms. Fox writes frequently on legal research and law library management.